-However, the key advantage of introducing RSPE in this edition is that it provides an all-inone complement to the Excel Solver.
-There are some important topics in the book (including decision analysis and computer simulation) where the Excel Solver lacks the functionalities needed to deal with these kinds of problems.
+However, the key advantage of introducing Analytic Solver in this edition is that it provides an all-in-one complement to the Excel Solver.
+There are some important topics in the book (including decision analysis and computer simulation) where the Excel Solver lacks the functionalities needed to deal fully with these kinds of problems.
 Multiple Excel add-ins-Solver Table, TreePlan, SensIt, RiskSim, Crystal Ball, and OptQuest (a module of Crystal Ball)-were introduced in previous editions to provide the needed functionalities.
-RSPE alone now replaces all of these add-ins.
+Analytic Solver alone now replaces all of these add-ins.